aws/amazon-neptune-jdbc-driver/USAGE.md

 }
 ```

 Refer to the connection string options for more information about configuring the connection.
+For more example applications, see the [sample applications](./src/test/java/sample/applications).

 ### Querying the Graph